 An infographic showing patients’ future outlook of AI in healthcare

-While 11% said they would trust AI alone to diagnose a condition if proven accurate, only 14% saw AI as entirely positive.
-Most patients (58%) believed its impact would depend on how it's used, and 23% saw it as a potential risk to care quality.
+While 11% said they would trust AI alone to diagnose a condition, only 14% saw AI use as entirely positive.
+Most patients (58%) believed its impact would depend on how practices use it, and 23% saw it as a potential risk to care quality.

 The path forward for private practices